Belgian General Information and Security Service: History

 The threat of renewed conflict saw to the resurrection of military intelligence in 1937, partly to cope with a surge in German espionage.
-In January 1940, the service acquired the Luftwaffe's instructions to Fall Gelb, the German invasion of France, Holland and Belgium, as the plane carrying the courier crash landed on Belgian soil.
+In January 1940, the service acquired plans for the German invasion of France, the Netherlands, and Belgium when the plane carrying the courier crash landed on Belgian soil in the Mechelen incident.
 The partially burnt plans allowed to deduce by what movements the three countries would be taken by the Nazi onslaught.
 Despite an attempt to hide their capture from the Germans, Hitler postponed the invasion to the spring.
 The Belgians shared the plans with the Dutch, French, and British.
 When the invasion did happen in May, it turned out it differed little from what could be gleaned from the documents captured the previous winter.

 The intelligence officers who made it to England would once again coordinate resistance activities on occupied soil.
 The 2nd Bureau would cooperate closely with the Special Operations Executive.
 Its effectiveness was hampered however by the distrust of the Belgian government in exile who favoured working through the civilian State Security.
 The reason was the government's conflict with King Leopold III, who had chosen to stay in Belgium after surrendering and had become a prisoner of the Nazis.
 The government feared the military service would be too loyal to the king their commander-in-chief and deemed it a security risk.
 The State Security would relegate the 2nd Bureau to processing filtered intelligence, while both rivals would not communicate about what they were doing in Belgium with their resistance groups.
 The 2nd became so frustrated with the State Security's primacy that a High Commissioner had to be appointed to coordinate the two intelligence services and get them to fight the war against the Nazis rather than a war against each other.

 After the war the service was renamed Direction Supérieure du Renseignement et de l'Historique (but its acronym was S.D.R.H., inversing the first two letters to confuse foreign spies).
 It occupied itself with the pursuit of collaborators, and a top-secret section, Services spéciaux, conducted espionage and covert action in Soviet-controlled Germany.
 The SDRH had also started taking an interest in the rise of the communist movement and entered into cooperation with private intelligence services, partly staffed with former agents, dedicated to monitoring communists.
 The SDRH undertook intelligence operations in support of the Belgian contingent participating in the Korean War.
-At home the service was made responsible for the military side of the NATO-led operation Stay Behind preparing for a possible Soviet invasion of the West: influenced by and closely co-operating with the British and American secret services, this was the job of the Service de Documentation, Renseignement et de l’Action (SDRA) VIII.
+At home the service was made responsible for the military side of the NATO-led "stay behind" operation preparing for a possible Soviet invasion of the West: influenced by and closely co-operating with the British and American secret services, this was the job of the Service de Documentation, Renseignement et de l’Action (SDRA) VIII.